Novros/reactiveworld-pages/_posts/2018-06-03-Observable-utility.md

 title: Observable - Error and utility functions
 date: 2018-06-03 23:30:00
 comments: true
-excerpt: Sometimes you do not want to call onError method of Observable.
+excerpt: Sometimes you do not want to onError method of Observer be called.
 Or you want to react only on some specific event of the lifecycle of Observable.
-So we will look on at both of these things in this post.
+Functions for both of these things are in this post.
 ---
-Sometimes you do not want to call onError method of Observable.
+Sometimes you do not want to onError method of Observer be called.
 Or you want to react only on some specific event of the lifecycle of Observable.
-So we will look on at both of these things in this post.
+Functions for both of these things are in this post.

 ## Error functions
 Functions in this section operate with errors, which can occures during emitting items.

 ### Catch
-Catch error emitted by Observable and continues with specified item, items or also by allowing Observable to continue.
+Catch error emitted by Observable and continues with specified item, items or allowing Observable to continue.

 *Method variants: onErrorResumeNext(Function), onErrorResume(ObservableSource), onErrorReturn(Function), onErrorReturnItem(T)*